Hackerprod/-SKYNET-Steam-Emulator/README.md

 It is currently working on it

-Check the log file generated in the root of the game executable (SKYNET.log)
+Check the log file generated in the root of the game executable (steam_api.log)

 ## IMPORTANT!!!
 ## IT IS NOT WORKING YET!!!